-Ryanair flying with a baby tip: as a lap infant, we bring a small baby bag for J in addition to our own cabin baggage allowance.
+Ryanair flying with a baby tip: travelling with a lap infant, we bring a small baby bag for the baby in addition to our own cabin baggage allowance.
 We always purchase the Priority & 2 Cabin Bags ticket to allow us to bring a personal item and 10kg cabin bag on board – we then use one of our 10kg cabin bag allowances to carry our cabin friendly Babyzen Yoyo on board so we have our stroller to hand at all times!

 Checked Baggage Allowance

 Checked baggage: The option to purchase an infant checked baggage allowance depends on whether a separate seat with a car seat or Amsafe CARES child restraint has been purchased.
 Lap infants and those who have purchased a comfort seat are not allowed any checked baggage.